 Image intensifiers, coupled to video cameras, electronically augment the ordinary dim fluoroscopic image.

 Conventional recording of an x-ray image uses film and intensifying screens.
 The image intensifier and camera can be used to capture dynamic and static images.
 Real-time images are now typically recorded using conventional or digital video.
-Conventional spot or cine images may be acquired on x-ray film or ...
+Conventional spot or cine images may be acquired ...